-156. It has also been asked what should be done if DSAs monies have been paid to a supplier of specialist equipment (paid either by the SFW or the student) and the supplier has gone bankrupt before supplying the equipment.
+156. It has also been asked what should be done if DSA monies have been paid to a supplier of specialist equipment (paid either by the SFW or the student) and the supplier has gone bankrupt before supplying the equipment.
 In such circumstances, under insolvency law, the student could become a creditor of the bankrupt's estate and potentially recover the monies subject to prior creditor's claims or receive the equipment already paid for; assuming the supplier still has the equipment.
-However, if the student is unable to recover the monies or obtain their equipment, a further grant could be paid in accordance with regulation 24 (2017) and 63 (2018) but subject to the prescribed financial limits.
-In other words, the total amounts paid to the student should not exceed the allowances in regulation 24(2017) and 63(2018).
-For example, a total of £3,000 is paid to an equipment supplier who goes bankrupt and the student is unable to obtain their equipment or recover their monies.
-The student still needs the equipment costing £3,000.
-The remaining balance of £2,849 from the equipment allowance and £1,954 from the general allowance can be used to make purchase from other equipment suppliers (this assumes the student has not previously spent any of the general allowance or any other monies from the equipment allowance).
+However, if the student is unable to recover the monies or obtain their equipment, a further grant could be paid but subject to the prescribed financial limits.